AWikia/SkinEvelution/docs/index.md

 - Edge 84+
 - Safari 14+
 - Browsers based on those (Such as Opera)

-Evelution skin will not be blocked from running inside outdated browsers, however do note that we will not be patching any issue found in browsers outside the [supported ones](https://caniuse.com/?compare=firefox+84,chrome+84,safari+14&compareCats=all)
+Evelution skin will not be blocked from running inside outdated browsers, however do note that we will not be patching any issue found in browsers outside the [supported ones](https://caniuse.com/?compare=firefox+84,chrome+84,safari+14&compareCats=all) and an unsupported browser banner will appear on skin load.

 # Installation
 To Install Evelution, you must download the reposistory first.
 Make a folder called **Evelution** in **Skins** diractory where you have installed MediaWiki and extract the zipped file contents in **Evelution** folder.
 Lastly, put this in **LocalSettings.php**: